Chapter 5 Bayesian hierarchical models

 Event-related potentials (ERPs) allow scientists to observe electrophysiological responses in the brain measured by means of electroencephalography (EEG) that are time-locked to a specific event (i.e., the presentation of the stimuli).
 A very robust ERP effect in the study of language is the N400.
 Words with low predictability are accompanied by an N400 effect in comparison with high-predictable words, this is a relative negativity that peaks around 300-500 ms after word onset over central parietal scalp sites (first reported in Kutas and Hillyard 1980, for semantic anomalies, and in 1984 for low predictable word; for a review, see Kutas and Federmeier 2011).
 The N400 is illustrated in Figure 5.4.

-For example, in (1) below, the continuation ‘dog’ has lower predictability than the continuation ‘paint’, and thus we would expect a more negative signal, that is, an N400 effect, in ‘dog’ in (b) in comparison with ‘paint’ in (a).
-It is often the case that predictability is measured with a cloze task (see section 1.4).
+For example, in (1) below, the continuation ‘dog’ has lower predictability than the continuation ‘paint,’ and thus we would expect a more negative signal, that is, an N400 effect, in ‘dog’ in (b) in comparison with ‘paint’ in (a).
+Predictability is often measured with a cloze task (see section 1.4).

 - Example from Kutas and Hillyard (1984)